 Sentencing appeals are unlikely to be successful unless an appellant can establish that the sentence was manifestly excessive, or that material new information has come to light since the first instance trial.
 As judges have significant discretion when making sentencing decisions, appeals are allowed only in cases where it is clear that the court at first instance has made an error.

 Tax avoidance and transfer pricing are not criminal offences under New Zealand law, but tax defaults can in both cases be subject to a civil SFP.
 The concept of tax avoidance only engages if the relevant position otherwise meets the requirements of tax law.
 It is normally too difficult to establish the necessary element of dishonesty for transfer pricing to give rise to an offence.

-A taxpayer found to be in breach of the general anti-avoidance rule (GAAR) or a specific anti-avoidance rule (SAAR) or transfer-pricing rules will therefore not face criminal charges but could challenge IR’s assessment of a SFP through the tax disputes process and challenge proceedings.
+A taxpayer found to be in breach of the general anti-avoidance rule (GAAR) or a specific anti-avoidance rule (SAAR) or transfer pricing rules will therefore not face criminal charges but could challenge IR’s assessment of an SFP through the tax disputes process and challenge proceedings.

 A promoter of a tax avoidance arrangement can be liable for special penalties, imposed if an abusive tax position has been offered, sold, issued or promoted to ten or more persons in a tax year.
 This penalty is the sum of all tax shortfalls resulting from the promotion of the abusive tax position.

 There is an ongoing debate regarding whether something done that is so obviously tax avoidance that it will inevitably be set aside is done dishonestly so as to attract criminal sanction.
 This has yet to be resolved.